 There are 7,4 billion people in the world.
 Still wondering why creativity matters?
 First of all, we would say that creativity is crucial for every human being to be able to stand out of the crowd.
 To get noticed, to be the one inventing something new, to surprise others - it is impossible to do that without even a little spark of creativity.
-As Albert Einstein once said “Creativity is seeing usual things in an unusual light” and let's be honest - ability to look at the usual thing from another perspective is what drives most of the innovations and inventions.
+GIGI Bloks strongly agrees to the quote of Albert Einstein: “Creativity is seeing usual things in an unusual light” and let's be honest - ability to look at the usual thing from another perspective is what drives most of the innovations and inventions.
 The good news is that we all actually are creative, we just have to know how to let this creativity flow and break free!

 Some sources even claim that creative people are happier, as they instantly see a way out of difficult situations and for most situations in life they have a bit different way how to look at it - usually a positive one!
 Moreover, there have been numerous researches proving that entrepreneurs that manage their companies in a creative way are more successfulthan those who are driven only by a high IQ level.

 Creativity can save us in difficult situations.When we face challenges of life (and who doesn't?) we can either try to look for a truly rational solution which may take more time and resources, or we can step outside of the usual and find some creative solution.
 This goes out to more serious matters, as well as just different life hacks (yes, we also love DIY projects!).